 Fortunately, tons of children’s books written by competent abuse and trauma therapists like Dr. Lynne Namka now exist to help us reinforce these lessons.

 What if My Child is a Narcissist

-If we marry narcissists, sadly we run the risk of having narcissistic children.
+If we have children with narcissists, sadly we run the risk of having narcissistic children.
 You did nothing wrong.
 Nature did and you cannot fix it.
-Empathy and lack of it are both inherited and hopefully if our narcissist children are at the lower end of the spectrum we can have some semblance of a relationship with them.
+Compassion including too much and too little are both inherited and hopefully if our narcissist children are at the lower end of the spectrum we can have some semblance of a relationship with them.

 That, nevertheless, may not be possible if their toxicity level, combat tactics, and manipulation tactics are severe.
 Accepting that our children can not love us in healthy ways is extremely painful, but acceptance is empowering.
 Your safety and that of your other children always come first.
 If you let them, narcissists will, without a doubt, consume every single bit of narcissistic supply you give them at the expense of your other children, joy, happiness, energy, life, bank account, reputation and whatever else they can exploit from you.
 We also, remember, run the risk of having empathetic children who are vulnerable to their attacks as well.
 So we also need to protect our children and teach them to recognize narcissists, manage boundaries, and protect their vulnerabilities.
-Frequently, empathetic children can have too much compassion so we must focus on teaching them how to use their compassion responsibly and not become overly reliant on others for validation of their worth that makes them vulnerable to narcissistic predators.
+Frequently, empathetic children can have too much compassion so we must focus on teaching them the same lessons and how to use their compassion responsibly and not become overly reliant on others for validation of their worth that makes them vulnerable to narcissistic predators.